How to create a privacy policy and terms & conditions for a website

 • Evoke trust.
 Users are unlikely to submit their personal data unless they know how you’re going to use them.
 Without a detailed privacy policy on your website, you risk losing potential clients.

 • Protect your content.
 Your website content (logo, photos, text, etc.) can be copied and used against your will.
-With Terms and Conditions, you’ll be able to defend your interests in court and win the case.
+With terms and conditions, you’ll be able to defend your interests in court and win the case.

 • Outline the rules.
 Outline what users can and cannot do on your website.
 Also, set forth your responsibility for the risks or losses related to the website use.

-Privacy Policy and Terms & Conditions set forth the rights and obligations of both parties, i.e. the website owner (s) and users.
-Since legislations differ across countries, you need to study the laws and standards which are applied in the country where you’re going to do business.
+A privacy policy and terms and conditions set forth the rights and obligations of both parties, i.e., the website owner(s) and users.
+Since legislation differs across countries, you need to study the laws and standards that are applied in the country where you’re going to do business.
 Upon reading your documents, a user can either accept or deny the terms.

 The structure of these documents depends on your type of business.
 Let’s outline the main information that you must include no matter what industry you’re working in.